Crown-Commercial-Service/ccs-scale-cat-paas-infra/README.md

 ### Further reading

-If you are intending to amend any of the submodule code, you will need to be aware of how to manage inter-dependent Git modules in the same file tree.
+If you are intending to amend any of the submodule code, you will need to be aware of how to manage inter-dependeiac/README.mdnt Git modules in the same file tree.
 The [offical Git docs](https://git-scm.com/book/en/v2/Git-Tools-Submodules) are a pretty good place to start.

 ## Native AWS Operations